 Returning to the main menu, we can press C on the keyboard to send commands to the drive.
 For example, we can enter the command:

-D – Conveniently view the Directory of a diskette
+D - View the directory of a disk comfortably

 By pressing the key D, from the main menu, you can quickly and easily consult the list of files on the disk.